Mohamine2/geomed-router/README.md

 > **End-of-Year Project - Ing1 Cy Tech (Software Engineering)**

-GeoMed Router is a Java decision-support application equipped with both a JavaFX graphical user interface and a command-line interface (CLI).
-It combines **Delaunay triangulation** and **Voronoi diagrams** with an implementation of the **A\* search algorithm** which leverages Voronoi neighbors to filter information and enable ultra-fast routing to optimize the real-time dispatch and routing of incident victims to the most appropriate healthcare facilities.
+**GeoMed Router** is a Java-based decision-support application designed to help relieve saturated emergency departments in the **Cergy-Pontoise urban area** (France).
+Equipped with both a JavaFX graphical user interface and a command-line interface (CLI), the system optimizes the real-time dispatch and routing of incident victims to the most appropriate local healthcare facilities based on live bed availability and medical specialties.

+To achieve this, it merges computational geometry implementing **Delaunay triangulation** and **Voronoi diagrams** to dynamically model hospital coverage areas—with an optimized **A\*; search algorithm** that leverages Voronoi neighbors for spatial filtering, enabling ultra-fast routing over complex regional road networks.

 ---